Fixing Course Accessibility

 - The new federal accessibility regulation (requiring WCAG 2.1 AA standards) takes effect for large public entities like CSU on April 24, 2026.

-- CSU campuses are currently updating their instructional materials accessibility policies and must show evidence of progress toward full compliance.
+- CSU campuses are currently updating their instructional materials accessibility policies (EO 1111, Code Memo AA-2013-03) and must demonstrate progress toward full compliance.

 - This includes policies, training, course review, and use of accessible technologies now—not just by the 2026 deadline.